 Pep Band is sponsored by the College of Liberal Arts

 RIT’s primary choral group performs vocal works dating from the Middle Ages to the present.
 There is one major performance per quarter and several smaller events throughout the year.
-A select number of students from this group are chosen each year to perform in Chamber Singers and in men’s and women’s a cappella groups.
+A select number of students from this group are chosen each year to perform in a variety of small vocal ensembles and in men’s and women’s a cappella groups.

 Academic credit is granted for successful participation in RIT Singers